 5.37.5.2 PDU Set Information and Identification

-To support PDU Set based QoS handling, the PSA UPF identifies PDUs that belong to PDU Sets and determines the below PDU Set Information which it sends to the NG-RAN in the GTP-U header.
+To support PDU Set based QoS handling, the PSA UPF or the UE identifies PDUs that belong to PDU Sets and determines the below PDU Set Information which it sends to the NG-RAN in the GTP-U header.
 The PDU Set information is used by the NG-RAN for PDU Set based QoS handling as described above.

 The PDU Set Information comprises: